gophre/shor/README.md

-# go-shor
+# shor's algorithm in golang

-Shor's algorithm to factorize a number N
+Used to factorize a number N

 ```go
 package main